 Interactions in stomatal function: the modulation of the light sensitivity of stomata by other environmental factors.
 Physiological bases and ecological role.

 How stomatal responsiveness is modulated by past growing conditions is a subject related to research that P. J. Aphalo did at the start of his career.
 Some of the hypotheses could not be then tested with the depth now possible.
 The photoreceptors involved in light sensing had not been characterized at the molecular level.
-Both knowledge about molecular events in guard cells and measurement techniques have advance enormously.
-Equipment available and know-how at our department makes research along this line possible at the front of current advances in the subject.
+Our most recent studies have looked at the changing role of different photoreceptors through the course of the day.

 Light mediated plant-plant interactions: mechanisms, ecological implications and practical applications

 P. J. Aphalo started doing research on this subject before arriving in Finland.
 This was the first research subject of the group and it has continued to be one of its focuses.
-There have been periods of more intense activity and periods when because of availability of funding the focus had to shift.
-Some of our papers on this subject had high impact on the ecophysiological and ecological research community.
-Currently part of our research relates to applications of management of light quality in forest tree nursery conditions and in greenhouse cultivation of ornamentals and vegetables.
+Some of our papers on this subject have been seminal for later research of the role of information acquisition and use by plants through their sensory systems.

 Development and validation of instruments and methods